cognizant-ai-labs/covid-xprize/README.md

 the XPRIZE team and Cognizant will be unable to support you.)
 * Your machine must have sufficient resources in terms of memory, CPU, and disk space to train machine learning models and run Python programs.
-* An installed version of Python, version ≥ 3.6
+* An installed version of Python, version ≥ 3.6.
+To avoid dependency issues, we strongly recommend using a standard Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) with `pip` for package management.
+The examples in this repo assume you are using such an environment.

 Having registered for the contest, you should also have:
 * A copy of the Competition Guidelines